babadue/http-server/README.md

 ## Description:

-A simple HTTP server for uploading and downloading files for windows.
+A simple HTTP server for uploading and downloading files on Windows.

+It now supports uploads at the folder level.
+Unfortunately, it only works with Edge and Chrome, not with Safari.

 ## Purposes: